Roy De Maistre: Painting

 In November 1916, as Roi de Mestre, he first exhibited, showing Impressionist paintings concerned with the effects of light.

-In 1917 he met Dr Charles Gordon Moffit from the Kenmore Hospital at Goulburn, with whom he was to work devising a "colour treatment" for shell-shocked soldiers by putting them in rooms painted in soothing colour combinations.
+In 1917 he met Dr Charles Gordon Moffit from the Kenmore Hospital in Goulburn, with whom he was to work devising a "colour treatment" for shell-shocked soldiers by putting them in rooms painted in soothing colour combinations.

 De Maistre developed an interest in "colour-music", his theory of colour harmonisation based on the relationship between colours of the spectrum and notes of the musical scale.
 With his ordered, analytical mind, he applied the theory of music to his painting.
 He worked with Adrian Verbrugghen, and then Roland Wakelin to devise a "colour-music" theory.
 In 1919 he held a joint exhibition with Wakelin titled Colour in Art to expound his theories.
 In this (at the time controversial) art exhibition the musician-turned-painter had chosen colours to harmonise like the notes in music.
 The exhibition showcased 'colour orchestration', an experiment on the interrelation between different hues on the colour spectrum and notes on the musical scale.
 For example, the note A was matched with the colour red.
 The only existing example of this experiment is Rhythmic composition in yellow green minor (1919), which visualises music slowly unravel through the flow of colours.
 This "colour-music" exhibition became part of Australia's art-folklore as "pictures you could whistle".
 Influenced by earlier exponents of "colour-music" theory in Europe and America, this exhibition has since been identified as the earliest experiment in pure abstractionism in Australia.
 His colour charts, showing musical notes corresponding to different hues, are now owned by the Art Gallery of New South Wales, with "colour music" gaining a permanent place in Australian art history.

 De Maistre was also interested in interior decoration and the manner in which the colours within a room could impact upon the human psyche.
 While exhibiting traditional pieces of fine art in the Colour in Art exhibition, he also included a 'Colour Organisation in Interior Decoration' segment.
 In this part of the exhibition, De Maistre displayed domestic interiors based on his 'colour music'.
 Discs and scales to help home-owners integrate colour music into their own homes were made available for purchase.
-In 1924, this colour harmonising chart was further developed by Grace Brothers and placed for sale in their stores.
+In 1924, this colour harmonising chart was further developed by Grace Bros and placed for sale in their stores.